nicolello-dev/knowurteacher/README.md

 [https://knowurteacher.com](https://www.knowurteacher.com)

-A website where you can comment on your teachers and see what others think of them.
+A platform for students to exchange feedback on their teachers.

 ## For developers